thisismetis/Metis_Fundamentals/git_and_github/git_setup.md

 This comic is an exaggeration, but it gets to the heart of the fact that git is entirely usable without being an expert.
 Git experience is always valuable, but our immediate goal with git is that you **grasp the basics required to download, update, and effectively work in course repositories**.
+Also note that with git, when things go wrong it is typically easy to fix mistakes or even to start from scratch, especially with the help of an instructor.

 ---